AdobeDocs/customer-one.en/help/home.md

 ## Experience League Support Tickets

-Support Tickets are now able to be submitted via [Experience League](https://experienceleague.adobe.com/home#support).
+Support tickets are now submitted via [Experience League](https://experienceleague.adobe.com/home#support).
 For instructions on how to submit a support ticket, review the section for [submitting a support ticket](#submit-ticket).

 We are working to improve how you interact with Adobe Customer Support.
 Our vision is to streamline the support experience by moving to a single entry point, using Experience League.
 Once live, your organization will be able to easily access Adobe Customer Support; have greater visibility into your service history via a common system across products; and request help via phone, web, and chat through a single portal.

-If you are on Adobe Commerce, refer to [Submit a support case](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-case) in the Experience League Support User Guide for Adobe Commerce.
+If you are an Adobe Commerce user, refer to [Submit a support case](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-case) in the Experience League Support User Guide for Adobe Commerce.

 ## Support administrator submits Experience League support tickets {#submit-ticket}